skellis46/slipbox/two women dancing.md

 - curious re how something reveals itself.

+Technology is viewed "as instruments for manipulating our environment and ourselves."[Kołakowski, in @jacobs-2019-technopoly p.3]

-## Awe (based on what I saw)
+## Awe (based on what I saw) (and myth?)

-Possible to go to mythical core from [[jacobs - after technopoly]] -- do this via that long time/term version of what happened.
+Possible to go to mythical core from [[Jacobs - After Technopoly]] -- do this via that long time/term version of what happened.
 A long time later. ?? (based on Jacobs)

-- or something about spirit (their spirit), that in those few minutes, overwhelmed the tech.
-Something became possible.
-Something was illuminated through technological affordances. the smartphone became a hearth: enframed, and [[borgmann, effort and focal things]]. (really?)

 Thinking about Pippa and dancing with her friends.
 The dancing is a conduit in much the same way the screendancing is a conduit.
 A way to build, sustain and be in friendship.